Jojoooo1/spring-boot-api/README.md

 ### Authentication and Authorization

-It uses Keycloak and Spring Security for authentication and implements a pretty simple Role-Based Access Control (RBAC) for authorization.
-If you need a more complete approach I would recommend Keycloak Attribute-based access control (ABAC).
+It uses Keycloak and Spring Security for authentication and Role-Based Access Control (RBAC).
+If you need a more complete solution I would recommend to use Keycloak Attribute-based access control (ABAC).

+If you would like to centralize the authorization in Keycloak, I would recommend to use the Resource Owner’s Password Credentials (deprecated in OAuth 2.1) or Client Credentials Grant (do not scale very well) for the API key.

 ### Database